AidanSpeakss/makeurown/README.md

   <img src="https://raw.githubusercontent.com/cdivry/2048-with-IMAGES/master/screenshot.png" alt="Screenshot"/>
 </p>

-That screenshot is fake, by the way.
-I never reached 2048 :smile:

 ## Contributing
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into `master`!
 If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.